FitSNAP/FitSNAP/docs/source/ReaxFF.rst

     population_size =  36
     sigma = 0.3

-We must also add a :code:`nonlinear = 1` key in the :code:`CALCULATOR` section, and set :code:`solver = CMAES` in the :code:`SOLVER` section.
-Now the input script is ready to fit a neural network potential.
+We must also set :code:`solver = CMAES` in the :code:`SOLVER` section.
+Now the input script is ready to fit a ReaxFF parameter set.

 The :code:`CMAES` section keys are explained in more detail below.